t1ww/Code-Battle/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
+  **⚠️After installing MinGW, please close and re-open VS Code to ensure the terminal recognizes the new installation. ⚠️**

 ### 2. Clone the Repository (If you haven't)